You may be thinking, “Is this even possible?” I’ve had the same question and still do at times.

 Show them how, and they will most likely follow in your path.

 Differentiate snacks vs. treats with your kids.
 A snack is something eaten between a meal when getting too hungry.
 A treat is a special occasion food item.
 Often times, toddlers (and kids!) will ask for a snack, but really mean a treat.
 Sneaky kids! 😛 Differentiate these two and you’ll soon find out your kids aren’t as hungry as they profess to be.

 This goes for adults too.
 In between meals, are you really wanting something to hold you over until the next meal or are you wanting something sweet or salty (as in, a treat)?

 5.)
 Sneak in more veggies

-The reason I feel this is the only good circumstance (other than handicap or some other different situation) is because I believe kids need to adjust and mold their taste-buds to the flavors and sweetness of non-processed foods.
-(If your’e wondering if vegetables are sweet…yes, are once the processed and refined food is pulled out of a diet.)
-If we always hide it, they’ll never learn or adjust to the flavors.
+The reason I feel this is the only good circumstance is because I believe kids need to adjust and mold their taste-buds to the flavors and sweetness of non-processed foods.
+(If your’e wondering if vegetables are sweet…yes, once the processed and refined food is pulled out of a diet.)
+If we always hide the veggies, they’ll never adjust to the flavors and textures.

 Hope these tips are helpful for you with your toddler! <3

 You're invited to join our exclusive, free community of passionate people looking to improve their health.